Ambibuzz/ampower_visualize/README.md

 4. **Intuitive User Interface**: The interactive tree view provides a user-friendly way to explore complex data structures, making it accessible for both technical and non-technical users.

-5. **Flexible Application**: Applicable across various industries and use-cases, from manufacturing and supply chain management to project tracking and financial auditing.
+5. **Generalized Usecases**: Applicable across various industries and use-cases, from manufacturing and supply chain management to project tracking.
+Works great for every document type built with Frappe/ERPNext.

 ## Setup